felixelex/trajnetplusplusbaselines/README.rst

 Having a look at the difference of using a directional or an attention MLP encoder in the real dataset we can see that the performance is very similar.
 Although training took a lot longer for the attention MLP model.

 Comparing the Col-I and the Col-II errors, we observe a much higher error for the colision testing Col-II in the case of the interaction encoder models.
 Col-II is looking at the collision of the predicted way of pedestrians with the groundtruth, whereas the Col-I takes into account only the prediction within the model.
 Therefore it makes sense that there are more errors when comparing to the groundtruth and the low error of Col-I means that our model still has a good performance because it understood that it needs to avoid pedestrian's collision.
-For the vanilla model both errors Col-I and Col-II are high, this means that the model is really bad in avoiding collisions, which makes sens because it does not take into account interactions.
+For the vanilla model both errors Col-I and Col-II are high, this means that the model is really bad in avoiding collisions, which makes sense because it does not take into account interactions.